tomohiro-soejima/tomohiro-soejima.github.io/index.md

 @def maxtoclevel=2
 \toc <!-- you can use \toc as well -->

 ##  Research

 My main area of research is condensed matter physics, and specifically tensor network related numerical methods and twisted bilayer graphene.
-I also have a passion on Metal-Organic Frameworks, and have worked on them both experimanntally and theoretically.
+I am also interested in understanding entanglement properties of topological ordered states.
+I have also worked on variational quantum algorithms for condensed matter systems as an intern at IBM quantum.

 ## Publications

-Full publication list (since graduate school) can be found on [my arXiv author profile](https://arxiv.org/a/soejima_t_1.html).
+Full publication list can be found on [my arXiv author profile](https://arxiv.org/a/soejima_t_1.html).
 Here is a partial list of publications.

 @@pubs **Efficient simulation of moiré materials using the density matrix renormalization group**